infojam-james/Test-Cases/First-Aid/first-aid-4.md

 3 Click the 'Save' button *(this will prompt a pop-up box asking for confirmation)*

-4 Click the 'Confirm' button in the confirmation box
+4 Click the 'Confirm save' button in the confirmation box

 5 Close the browser tab containing the First Aid form